2 September 2010

 Its heavy….

 And sure, the MBP 17″ is heavy.
 Really heavy.
-By the time I put the minimum load into my computer backpack, including power brick, cables, and a small pouch of pens and other “stuff”, I am straining to lift it and need to brace my self and often make stupid grunting noises.1
+By the time I put the minimum load into my computer backpack, including power brick, cables, and a small pouch of pens and other “stuff”, I am straining to lift it and need to brace my self and often make stupid grunting noises. ((No need to point out that I am not very fit…thanks))

 So a quick check of the specs:((Taken from MacWorld UK))